Coryf65/SquidInk/README.md

 3. Mark 2 Suid Furnace : *more energy effecient and more speed*

 4. A pump that filters out "Squid" from the water.
 This would replace the fish with the new squid item *needs to be easy and a early recipe*

+5. Maybe add a settings mod file for tweaking settings? (*need to figure out how to do this*)

 ## Current Research Path Plans